Charlie Conerly: Giants franchise records

+NFL career statistics

 Later life and honors

 Conerly portrayed the "Marlboro Man" in commercials after playing for the Giants.
 Conerly and his wife, Perian (author of the book, Backseat Quarterback) retired to his hometown of Clarksdale, Mississippi, where he spent his final days.
 Conerly owned shoe stores throughout the Mississippi Delta.
 On December 13, 1959, Perian appeared on an episode of What's My Line?.
 Her line was she wrote a football column for newspapers.

 Conerly was inducted into the Mississippi Sports Hall of Fame in 1966 and the Ole Miss Athletic Hall of Fame in 1987.
 He is also a member of the Ole Miss Team of the Century (1893–1992).
 Conerly is the namesake of the football award, the Conerly Trophy, given annually to the top college player in the State of Mississippi.
 The Professional Football Researchers Association named Conerly to the PRFA Hall of Very Good Class of 2006.

 He is a seven-time Pro Football Hall of Fame finalist, but has yet to be elected as a member of the Hall.

 Illness and death

 Conerly underwent triple-bypass heart surgery on September 19, 1995, his birthday.
 He died on February 13, 1996, of heart failure following a long illness, his wife told The New York Times.
-He was also survived by his sisters, Ruth Meredith and Ray Steele.
+He was also survived by his sisters.